Your retirement pension under the Québec Pension Plan

 The retirement pension paid under the Québec Pension Plan is part of the basic income that a person can receive as early as age 60 if he or she contributed to the Plan.

-- Depending on your date of birth, you may also receive an Old Age Security pension paid by the federal government.
+- He or she could also receive an Old Age Security pension paid by the federal government.

-- The retirement pension and the Old Age Security Pension may be completed by other sources of income.
+- The retirement pension and the Old Age Security Pension may be complmented by other sources of income.

 The retirement pension is calculated on the basis of the employment earnings on which a worker paid contributions to the Plan.